Trekking experts per destination

 Walking the Dingle Way.
 The Dingle Way is an enchanting trek in the Dingle Peninsula, in Ireland.
 This is a rare slice of Ireland where Gaelige (Gaelic) is still spoken, century-old crofts huddle below the mountains, and where you can find ancient sites scattered across a sparsely populated area.

 The Dingle Way is located along the shoreline of the westernmost point in mainland Ireland and is situated north of the Kerry Way and the Beara Way.
-This breathtaking trail guides you through stunning archeological sites, surrounded by coastal and mountain scenery.
+This breathtaking trail guides you through remarkable archaeological sites, surrounded by coastal and mountain scenery.
 If you are looking for a trekking adventure in Ireland, the Dingle Way is a great option!

 The Origin of the Dingle Way

 The Dingle Way (Irish: Slí Chorca Dhuibhne) is a long-distance trail around the Dingle Peninsula in County Kerry, Ireland.
-It is a 179-kilometer (101-mile) long circular route that begins and ends in Tralee and is typically completed in nine days.
+Covering 179 kilometers (101 miles), this circular route begins and ends in Tralee and is typically completed in nine days.
 It is designated as a National Waymarked Trail by the National Trails Office of the Irish Sports Council and is managed by the Dingle Way Committee and Kerry County Council.

 The Dingle Way is located along the shoreline of the westernmost point in mainland Ireland and is situated north of the Kerry Way and the Beara Way.
-This breathtaking trail guides you through stunning archeological sites, surrounded by coastal and mountain scenery.
-If you are looking for a trekking adventure in Ireland, the Dingle Way is a great option!
+This breathtaking trail guides you through stunning archaeological sites, surrounded by coastal and mountain scenery.
+If you are looking for a trekking adventure, the Dingle Way is a great option for walking holidays Ireland has to offer!

 Contrary to other treks in Europe, like the Alta via 2 in the Dolomites and the Salzburger Almenweg in Austria, where you can only trek during the summer months, you can walk the Dingle Way all year round.
 The popular season is between March and October, May being the most recommended month.
 What you should know is that weather conditions are frequently wet and windy, regardless of the season that you choose, so pack the necessary wet/warm weather gear and always have an extra, dry pair of shoes to wear at the end of the day.
 A good rain jacket and overtrousers will be your best allies.